aiven/devportal/docs/products/cassandra/howto/manage-cross-cluster-replication.rst

 -----------------------------

 You can specify how many replicas of your data you'd like to have on either of datacenters hosting your service.
-For that purpose, you need a new keystore where your data can be stored in tables.
-To create a keystore that supports CCR and defines the replication factor, you need to run the ``CREATE KEYSPACE`` query with a set of parameters configuring the keyspace as needed.
+For that purpose, you need a keyspace with the ``NetworkTopologyStrategy`` replication.
+To create a keyspace that supports CCR and defines the replication factor, you need to run the ``CREATE KEYSPACE`` query with a set of parameters configuring the keyspace as needed.

 .. note::

-    This instruction uses the ``cqlsh`` Cassandra CLI client to configure the replication factor.
+    This instruction uses the ``cqlsh`` Cassandra CLI client to configure the replication factor. ``cqlsh`` is used for demonstration purposes and the same statements can be executed using any `supported client driver <https://cassandra.apache.org/doc/latest/cassandra/getting_started/drivers.html>`_.

 1. :doc:`Connect to your service via cqlsh </docs/products/cassandra/howto/connect-cqlsh-cli>`.